evmeshuris/capstone/README.md

 11:00 looking at css styles for the htmp webpage
 11:30 continue research into api calls
-1:30 created an account to see what data I can get from API
+1:30 created an account to see what data I can get from API 2:30 I think I have an idea for my capstone project.
+I have two cats and Litter-Robot toilet for them.
+I can call an API to see how many times the litter was used; if the litter is full; status.
+I will try right the function to do cleaning the litter